bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/dinostratus.md

 title: Dinostratus
 born: -390
 died: -320
-keywords: Dinostratus, Proportions, Astronomy, Obliquity, Ecliptic, Conic, Menaechmus
+keywords: dinostratus,dinostratus
-description: Dinostratus, a Greek mathematician, made advances in proportions, astronomy, and conic sections, discovering obliquity, ecliptic angle, area calculators, and the Menaechmus theorem.
+description: Dinostratus was a Greek mathematician who may have used the quadratrix of Hippias to solve the problem of squaring the circle.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---